algoquant/IBrokers2/README.md

 ### Overview

-The package *IBrokers2* is derived from, and is a superset of the package *IBrokers*.
+The package *IBrokers2* contains *R* functions for executing real-time trading strategies via the <a href="https://interactivebrokers.github.io/tws-api/" target="_blank">API of Interactive Brokers (IB API)</a>.
+The package *IBrokers2* is derived from package <a href="https://cran.r-project.org/web/packages/IBrokers/index.html" target="_blank"><em>*IBrokers*</em></a>, and is fully backward compatible with it.
 This means that all the *IBrokers* functions and variables are preserved exactly in *IBrokers2*, while some additional functions have been added.
 The new functions mostly provide additional trade execution capabilities, for running systematic trading strategies in a callback loop.

 More information can be found in the document *real\_time\_trading.html* in the vignettes sub-directory.